A Village with No Name

 He charged between the two mounts with such force that the two horses lost their stride momentarily, stumbling in the dark.
 Gideon took the advantage as he wedged between the two men and elbowed Nat hard in the rib cage.
 Then taking a firm hold of the saddle horn Gideon spun his body in the saddle, folded his left knee tightly up into his chest, and with the power of a swinging sledgehammer, he uncoiled his leg and thrust his boot deep into Martie’s side.
 Martie rocked in his saddle like a child trying to find its rhythm for the first time and then toppled to the ground.

 Nat had gathered control of his horse and was now coming back alongside Gideon at a full charge.
 Gideon pulled hard on the reins forcing his mare to collide into the side of Nat’s horse so that the animal reared up, blowing heavily, and away from Gideon on two legs.
-It stumbled at the edge of the trail and went down.
+Unbalanced, It stumbled at the edge of the trail and went down.

 Gideon braced himself and pulled hard on the reins bringing the mare to a jarring halt.
-With a flick of his wrist, he turned the mare and started back along the trail at an open gallop toward the village.
+With a flick of his wrist, he turned the mare and started back along the trail at an open gallop.
 Gideon knew he was riding the mare too hard, but he needed the distance between himself and the two men, and only stopped when he reached the spot where they had forced him to drop his Colts and Winchester rifle.
 Gideon didn’t hesitate but sprang from the saddle.
 He had seen where they had fallen and raced to where they lay.
 Snatching up his hunting knife, he swiftly cut through the rawhide that bound his wrists.